ajbh1861/algebra-proof-llm/README.md

 # Algebra Proof LLM (SFT + GRPO)

 ## Overview
 This project trains a language model to generate step-by-step algebra proofs instead of just final answers.
 The goal is to improve both correctness and formatting of mathematical reasoning.
+This repository contains code, datasets, and results for the paper "Improving algebra proof generation using fine-tuning and GRPO".

 ## Models Used
 - Base model: Mistral-7B-Instruct